 By the end, you'll have a clear understanding of how to set and achieve goals that align with your organization’s objectives and empower your team to perform at its best.

-Team goals are the objectives set for a group of people working together to achieve a common purpose.
 These goals help align everyone’s efforts, ensuring that the team is moving in the same direction toward a shared outcome.
 Unlike individual goals, which focus on personal achievements, team goals emphasize collaboration and collective success.

 For example, while an individual might aim to improve their skills, a team goal might be to enhance overall project efficiency by 20%.
-By working together, team members can leverage each other's strengths, overcome challenges, and achieve results that wouldn't be possible individually.
+By working together, team members can leverage each other's strengths, overcome challenges, and achieve results that otherwise wouldn't be possible individually.

 Why Are Goals Important in Helping a Team?